Have you ever tried, or thought about trying, a low-carb diet for weight loss?

 And this only continues to add to the misinformation and thyroid confusion.

-It was from a woman who is just beginning to feel the difference that the right carbohydrates can make.
+In fact, just yesterday I received a comment from a reader who is just beginning to feel the difference that the right carbohydrates can make.

 (I’ll show you what I mean about “the right carbohydrates” in just a minute.)